donno/warehouse51/torrent-docker/README.md

     work so because they are on a different instance it doesn't work.
     The workaround is to volume mount the sources to the container so it does have access to the original files.
+- Set-up the system to run on its own network.

 TODO
 ----